cambridgeltl/retrofitted-bio-embeddings/README.md

 Running the experiment loads the word vectors specified in the config file and fits them to the provided linguistic constraints.
 The procedure output the updated word vectors to the results directory as output_vec/final_vectors.bin (one word vector per line).

-**Note that the vectors used in this experiment have been compressed from .txt format into .bin format, text2bin/bin2text tools are be download [here](https://github.com/marekrei/convertvec)

 ### Reference
 The paper which introduces the procedure: